What is Interstitial Cystitis (IC)?

 Two subtypes became obvious years ago.

 BPS: Non-Ulcer – The remaining 90% of patients often have a normal bladder yet struggle with bladder and pelvic pain symptoms.
 This group of patients is often difficult to treat.
-Some have tight muscles, some have an injured bladder wall, others have nerve trauma.
+Some have tight muscles or an injured bladder wall, while others are struggling with nerve dysfunction.
 Clearly, a “one treatment fits all approach” does not work.
 In recent years, researchers have been trying to create more specific and accurate subtypes

 Five Proposed Subtypes of IC